flix/book/src/redundancy.md

 ```
 ❌ -- Redundancy Error -------------------------------------------------- Main.flix

->> Unused non-unit value: The impure expression value is not used.
+>> Unused value but its type is marked as @MustUse.

 2 |     File.creationTime("foo.txt");
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-        discarded value.
+        unused value.

 The expression has type 'Result[String, Int64]'
 ```